prophile/typ-report/sections/implementation.md

 network which will not change under certain circumstances.

 Accumulating values in a monoid is a simple operation, but general enough to allow for a range of different and useful behaviours.
-Using the `Last` monoid on `Maybe` types gives a latching behaviour; using monoids from extrema allows one to track the limits of a value that have ever been held.
+Using the `Last` monoid on `Maybe` types gives a latching behaviour;
+using monoids from extrema allows one to track the limits of a value that have been held at previous points.
 However, the addition monoid (as an example) gives an integration behaviour which does not obey the aforementioned consistency property of unchanging inputs leading to unchanging outputs.

 To enforce that property, we require that the accumulating monoids be idempotent.
 There is no typeclass for idempotent monoids